HoloLabInc/ProjectSpirare-for-Unity/unity/SpirareBrowser-ARFoundation-VAT/README.md

 <img width="640" alt="Vuforia License settings" src="https://user-images.githubusercontent.com/4415085/230545525-f11b9075-3793-48cd-91d7-c978dcc7279e.png">

+## Compilation Notice
+Please note that the initial build may take approximately 1 hour due to the compilation of shader variants.

 ## Usage
 To create a folder for placing the map files, please launch the application once.